Kedrigern/data-table/readme.md

 2 ROE Jane
 ```

-Or very common issue when you have some data in csv with header and you need only subset:
+Very common issue when you have some data in csv with header and you need only subset:
 ```php
 $table->loadFromCsvFile(__DIR__ . '/../data/data4.csv');
 $table->useFirstRowAsHeader();